Jump in US yields puts pressure on equity markets

-The S&P 500 drifted lower on Thursday as rising yields took centre stage, suggesting the index is likely to break its eight-day winning streak.
+The S&P 500 fell Thursday breaking an eight day winning streak as rising yields shook investor confidence.

-The benchmark index was trading down 0.6%, while the Nasdaq was 0.7% weaker.
-The Dow Jones Industrial Average was 200 points lower.
+The benchmark index was trading down 0.8 per cent, while the Nasdaq was 0.9 per cent weaker.
+The Dow Jones Industrial Average was 0.7 per cent lower.

-All S&P sectors were trading in negative territory, with the worst performing sectors including Healthcare down 2%, Consumer Discretionary down 1.9% and Real Estate down 1.5%.
-The best performing sectors included Energy down 0.09% and Industrials down 0.2%.
+All S&P sectors were trading in negative territory, with the worst performing sectors including Healthcare down 2.1 per cent, Consumer Discretionary down 1.8 per cent and Real Estate down 1.5 per cent.
+The best performing sectors included Industrials down 0.25 per cent and Energy down 0.27 per cent.

 Stocks hit session lows after Federal Reserve Chair Jerome Powell indicated more work may need to be done to bring down inflation, although the recent slowdown in pace has been an encouraging sign for policymakers.

 The move lower in stocks also coincided with an uptick in yields.
 A U.S. Treasury auction earlier in the session also contributed to that.
-The benchmark 10-year Treasury yield was up more than 12 basis points at 4.632%.
-The 30-year bond rate jumped nearly 14 basis points to 4.792%.
+The benchmark 10-year Treasury yield was up more than 12 basis points at 4.632 per cent.
+The 30-year bond rate jumped 11 basis points to 4.772 per cent.

-In company news Disney rose 7% after reporting better-than-expected profit and expanding its cost-cutting plan, while Arm dipped 6% following its first quarterly report as a public company.
-MGM Resorts dipped about 2% even after posting strong results and a new share buyback program.
+In company news Disney rose 6.9 per cent after reporting better-than-expected profit and expanding its cost-cutting plan, while Arm dipped 5.2 per cent following its first quarterly report as a public company.
+MGM Resorts dipped about 1.1 per cent even after posting strong results and a new share buyback program.

 Shares in Telsa tumbled after HSBC initiated coverage of the EV maker with a “reduce” rating.
 Nvidia rallied after a Chinese report that the company plans to release three new artificial intelligence chips for China.